gaps-closure/hal/README.md

 Starting the HAL daemon requires specifying a HAL configuration file.
 The [test directory](test/) has examples of configuration files (with a .cfg) extension.

 ### HAL Loopback Mode
-At its simplest, we can start HAL to echo send requests made by the application back to the application.
-Loopback mode is enabled by specifying the loopback configuration file in the [test directory](test/)
+At its simplest, we can start HAL to echo send requests made back on the application interface.
+Loopback mode is enabled by specifying the loopback configuration file [test/sample_loopback.cfg](test/sample_loopback.cfg)

 ```
 cd ~/gaps/top-level/hal/